Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

 Jumeirah hotels

-A number of Jumeirah hotels in Dubai and Abu Dhabi are offering reduced rates and perks this month.
+A number of Jumeirah hotels in Abu Dhabi and Dubai are offering reduced rates and perks this month.

-When booking three nights at a participating hotel, guests will enjoy reduced rates, which vary from hotel to hotel.
-Jumeirah One members can avail an extra 5 per cent off, as well as a guaranteed room upgrade.
+When booking at a participating hotel, guests will enjoy discounted tariffs, which vary from hotel to hotel.
+Jumeirah One members get an extra 5 per cent off, as well as a guaranteed room upgrade.

-UAE residents will also enjoy early check-in from 12pm and late check-out at 3pm; a choice of breakfast-only or half-board dining, with children eating for free on the half-board packages; complimentary non-motorised watersports at select resorts; and two-for-one spa treatments of 60 minutes or more.
-Plus, if you book and stay in March, guests are guaranteed the same rate for a return stay in April.
+UAE residents will also enjoy early check-in from noon and late check-out at 3pm; a choice of breakfast-only or half-board dining, with children eating for free on the half-board packages; complimentary non-motorised watersports at select resorts; and two-for-one spa treatments of 60 minutes or more.
+Plus, guests who book and stay in March are guaranteed the same rate for a return stay in April.

 Abu Dhabi